Paint Trim or Walls First? And Other Painting Questions Answered

 But even with canvas or rosin-paper drop cloths, large spills still need to get wiped up right away or they’ll seep through.
 Clean spills with paper towels or cloth rags.
 Likewise, if you splatter paint on any other surface, wipe it up immediately.

-Mix several cans of paint in a large bucket for a consistent color throughout the room.
 Paint color may vary slightly from one can to the next.
+(Plus: here’s the right way to test paint colors.)
 If you have to open a new can in the middle of a wall, the difference may be noticeable.
 Mixing the paints together eliminates the problem.
-It's best to estimate the amount of paint you'll need and mix it in a 5-gallon bucket (a process called “boxing”).
+It’s best to estimate the amount of paint you’ll need and mix it in a 5-gallon bucket (a process called ‘boxing’).
 When coverage is difficult to estimate, add more rather than less.
 You can always pour the leftover back into cans.

 For large jobs, use the bucket and a roller screen rather than a roller tray.
 It’s much faster to load your roller with the screen than to use a roller pan.
 Simply dunk it into the paint bucket, then roll it along the screen until it stops dripping.

 Wipe on the cleaner in a circular motion using a lint-free cloth or abrasive pad.
 Start at the bottom and work up.
-After the surface is clean, fill in any nicks and holes, then sand them smooth before painting.
+After the surface is clean, fill in any nicks and holes, then sand them smooth before painting walls.
 The cleaners are available at paint stores and home centers.
 Be sure to wear rubber gloves and eye protection.
+Here are more tips for prepping walls before painting.